Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-Editing travel photos requires a lot of different filters and tools to get just the right look for your photo.
+Editing travel photos requires a lot of different filters and tools to get the right look for your photo.
 When you think of the conditions you encounter with travel photography, you end up with plenty of different subjects.
-You need a tool like Luminar AI to quickly, yet professionally, enhance those photos to share with your audience.
+You need a tool like Luminar Neo (Luminar Neo replaced Luminar AI) to quickly, yet professionally, enhance those photos to share with your audience.

 Travel photography really covers most of the photo experiences!

-Luminar AI has a collection of tools for nearly every kind of photography, and that makes it the perfect tool to edit travel photos.
+Luminar Neo has a collection of tools for nearly every kind of photography, making it the perfect tool to edit travel photos.

 The Before photo above is a typical travel photo featuring architecture.
 Notice how the towers lean inward?

-Fortunately, Luminar AI has perspective correction features in Composition AI to help you deal with this sort of issue.
+Fortunately, Luminar Neo has perspective correction features in Composition AI to help you deal with this issue.

-With only two buttons to click, you can do a much better job of correcting perspective issues.
+You can do a much better job of correcting perspective issues with only two buttons to click.
 There is a trade-off.
 Notice how much of the foreground gets taken away with the corrected photo.

 That’s because perspective correction software needs to warp the photo, and then you crop away the excess.
 If you keep that in mind while taking your travel photos with architecture, shoot a bit wider so you have room to crop out the stuff you don’t need.

 When we travel, we meet people and want to remember them.
-Why not enhance those photos to fit our memories, rather than just document them with what the camera sees?
-It's never the best view of the interesting people we encounter.
+Why not enhance those photos to fit our memories rather than document them with what the camera sees?
+It’s never the best view of the interesting people we encounter.

 Here’s a Before and After view of a simple portrait.